bminer/node-blade/README.md

 ## Meteor Support

 Blade also provides a [Meteor smart package](http://docs.meteor.com/#smartpackages) under the `meteor` directory.
+At the time of this writing, Blade is not a part of the Meteor core smart package list.
 The easiest thing to do right now is to symlink that directory into your Meteor packages directory like this:

 `ln -s /path/to/blade/meteor /path/to/meteor/packages/blade`

+Then, execute `meteor add blade` in your Meteor project directory.

-**Documentation for Meteor + Blade can be found [on this wiki page] (https://github.com/bminer/node-blade/wiki/Using-Blade-with-Meteor)**
+**More documentation and examples for Meteor + Blade can be found [on this wiki page] (https://github.com/bminer/node-blade/wiki/Using-Blade-with-Meteor)**

 Also, Blade allows you to manually call `Meteor.ui.chunk` and `Meteor.ui.listChunk` as you